exasim-project/NeoFOAM/README.md

 ### C++ dependencies

-The cmake build process will prefer system wide installed C++ dependencies like Kokkos, cxxopts, etc. If you prefer to clone, configure and build dependencies your self consider setting `-DCPM_USE_LOCAL_PACKAGES = OFF`.
+The cmake build process will prefer system wide installed C++ dependencies like Kokkos, cxxopts, etc. If you prefer to clone, configure and build dependencies your self consider setting `-DCPM_USE_LOCAL_PACKAGES = OFF`, see [CPM](https://github.com/cpm-cmake/CPM.cmake) for more details.

 ### Documentation build